RubixML/ML/docs/datasets/labeled.md

 ```

 #### Sorting
-Sort the dataset by label:
+Sort the dataset by label and return self for method chaining:
 ```php
 public sortByLabel(bool $descending = false) : self
 ```